RoboCup-RSVRL/RoboCup2022RVRL_Demo/README.md

 In the window you could for instance select the depth camera of robot1:<br>
 <img src=https://staff.fnwi.uva.nl/a.visser/research/roboresc/2022/RoboCup2022depth.png width=300>

+You can now drive the robot1 around with this view.
+First reduce the speed with command 'z', and start with moving to the front right with 'i'.
+Don't forget to stop before you hit the wall with 'k'.
 ## SLAM Demo
 1. In this demo, we use the cartographer package for SLAM demo.
 After driving the robots, then create the SLAM node for each robots using the following command:
 ```